...

 – Acknowledge the funding in any publications (online or offline) or presentations

-– Deposit any resulting publication in a Sussex Archaeological Society archive
+– Deposit any resulting publication with the Sussex Archaeological Society library

 The idea for this fund came about after hearing the disappointment of many fellow students who were unable to attend external training courses on various aspects of archaeology because of restriction of financial resources.